fperez/fperez.org-src/personal.rst

 I also have a blog_, where I mostly post items of interest related to IPython, SciPy and scientific computing in Python.
-I haven't been able to really get caught up in the whole blogging thing, so it's rather sparse, but people tell me it's useful, so I may try to post more, we'll see...
+I haven't been able to really get caught up in the whole blogging thing, so it's rather sparse.
+But people tell me it's useful so I may try to post more, we'll see...

 .. admonition:: Photo note: the mountains